MaxDrljic/Pixabay-Image-Finder-API/README.md

+# Pixabay Image Finder API

+Small project made with React to grab images from Pixabay using Axios, on the front-end you can enter queries in the search & limit the amount of images.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>